 This bulletin provides incoming international students with important information regarding current restrictions and mandatory quarantine requirements in relation to COVID-19.
 Please review this information carefully for important updates and resources for a safe arrival in Canada.

 It is the responsibility of VCC international students to understand federal and provincial laws and regulations before planning to arrive in Canada.
 Students are recommended to review official government websites regularly for up-to-date information.

 Before travelling to Canada, it is very important that you understand the travel restrictions and exemptions for international students.
 Please check the Immigration, Refugees and Citizenship Canada (IRCC) website for details.

-Under the Quarantine Act, all travellers arriving in Canada are legally required to self-isolate (quarantine) for 14 days in order to mitigate the spread of COVID-19.
+Under the Quarantine Act, all travellers arriving in Canada are legally required to quarantine for 14 days in order to mitigate the spread of COVID-19.
+This is a legal requirement.
+Once you arrive at your quarantine location, you cannot leave that location for 14 days for any purpose.
+This would be considered an offence under the Quarantine Act and can result in up to six months in prison, $750,000 in fines, and/or deportation.
 Please visit the IRCC website for information about quarantine requirements.